lotusengine/documentation/docs/dev/modules/index.md

 }
 ```

-The `code` parameter should be written in THIS_FORMAT and end with "ERROR" for errors.
+The `code` parameter should be written in THIS*FORMAT.
+Do not add "ERROR" as the system will automatically prepend "ERROR_MODULENAME*" to all returned codes (i.e. if a module name is foo and you return BAD_REQUEST then the full error code is `ERROR_FOO_BAD_REQUEST`.

 At the simplest format a simple return statement is equivalent to: